mohamedhayibor/finance_for_hackers/README.md

 > The discount rate that produces a zero net present value for a given set of cash flows.

 ### PayBack Period [PP]

-> The amount of time needed to recover the initial investment.
+> The amount of time needed to recover from an initial investment.

 ### Profitability ratios

 > The ratio of the present value of a project's positive cash flows to the present value of its negative cash flows.

 ### Leverate ratio [LR]